 Toledo

 This beautiful city preserves the heritage of three religions (Jews, Christians, and Muslims).
-From the synagogue of El Tránsito to the mosque of Cristo de la Luz to Toledo’s Cathedral and Alcazar, there’s a lot to see and do here.
+From the synagogue of El Tránsito to the mosque of Cristo de la Luz to Toledo’s Cathedral and Alcazar, there’s a lot to see and do here, including getting lost in its charming streets.

-Browse all guided day tours to Toledo or book your train ticket on Omio (formerly GoEuro).
+Check out this guided day tour to Toledo or book your train ticket on Omio (formerly GoEuro).

 Segovia

-With three magnificent landmarks that make its historic center a UNESCO Site, Segovia is totally worth visiting.
-Be sure to marvel at the fairytale-like Alcazar, admire the jaw-dropping Segovia Cathedral, and be amazed at the impressive Aqueduct.
+With three magnificent landmarks that make its enchanting historic center a UNESCO site, Segovia is totally worth visiting.
+Be sure to marvel at the fairytale-like Alcazar, admire the jaw-dropping Segovia Cathedral, and be amazed at the impressive Roman Aqueduct.

 Browse all guided day tours to Segovia or book your train ticket on Omio (formerly GoEuro).
-You can also book a hot air balloon flight over Segovia.
+You can also book a hot air balloon flight over Segovia (with transfers).

 Alcala de Henares

-This beautiful UNESCO city is Miguel de Cervantes’ birthplace and home to one of the world’s oldest universities.
+This beautiful UNESCO city is Miguel de Cervantes’ birthplace (the author of Don Quixote) and the home of one of the world’s oldest universities.

 It is easily reachable by Madrid’s suburban train (Cercanias) or with a half-day guided tour.
 Read more about all the best things to do in Alcala de Henares.